-Just under half of Sierra Leone’s urban population is projected to live in Freetown by the year 2028.
+Just under half of Sierra Leone’s urban population is projected to live in the capital, Freetown by the year 2028.
 During the civil war of 1992-2002, the capital experienced a high influx of internally displaced people from the provinces.
-Coupled with natural population growth and the continued shift from rural areas to the cities, the proliferation of informal settlements poses a major health challenge.
+Coupled with natural population growth and the continued shift from rural areas to the cities, the proliferation of informal settlements and a recovering health system, poses a major health challenge.

 Health and social issues

 In Freetown, most of the official health statistics and surveys do not adequately capture the range of health problems experienced by poor people living in informal urban settlements.
 The lack of disaggregated data on different informal communities indicates that appropriate policies may not be in place.
 No known study has been conducted to bring together perspectives on the range of problems, contexts and approaches.